cole/aiosmtplib/docs/overview.rst

 SMTP is a sequential protocol.
 Multiple commands must be sent to send an email, and they must be sent in the correct sequence.
-As a consequence of this, executing multiple :meth:`SMTP.sendmail` tasks in parallel (i.e. with :func:`asyncio.gather`) is not any more efficient than executing in sequence, as the client must wait until one mail is sent before beginning the next.
+As a consequence of this, executing multiple :meth:`SMTP.sendmail` tasks in parallel (i.e. with :py:func:`asyncio.gather`) is not any more efficient than executing in sequence, as the client must wait until one mail is sent before beginning the next.

 If you have a lot of emails to send, consider creating multiple connections